Last Updated on September 6, 2021 by Grow with Bovees

 For those looking for soil for herbs, it might not be as easy as just picking up a potting mix for herbs and adding it to everything.
 Herbs are a varied group of plants, and they don’t all act alike.
 The location and amount of sunlight will also have an impact on the soil you need, so make sure to read through our tips to find the right one for you.

 Most herb plants grow best in soil with a pH level between 6.5 and 7.0, as close to neutral as possible.
 Some potting soils for herbs can have a more alkaline or acidic profile.
 Acidic soils make nutrients more available, so if you want to supercharge the nutrition of your plants, it’s good to pick an acidic one.

-If the manufacturer doesn’t give you the information on the pH level of the soil, you can test it at home with a soil tester.
+If the manufacturer doesn’t give you the information on the pH level of the soil, you can test it at home with a soil testing probe.
 This way, you can create the best potting soil for herbs for your needs.